Ganglion (manga): Manga

-The manga was written by Hisaya Shiraiwa and illustrated by Takashi Itsuki.
-It was serialized by Yoshimoto Books in its Comic Yoshimoto magazine from June 19 to September 18, 2007 and later published it in a single tankōbon volume with Wani Books on April 25, 2009.
+Written by Hisaya Shiraiwa and illustrated by Takashi Itsuki, Ganglion was serialized by Yoshimoto Books in its Comic Yoshimoto magazine from June 19 to September 18, 2007, and later published it in a single tankōbon volume with Wani Books on April 25, 2009.

 Anime

 A short-form anime television series adaptation was announced on August 29, 2025.
-It is produced by Studio Maf and directed by Ayumu Watanabe (with Ryōsuke Tanaka as assistant director), and features a script by Harise, series composition by Tomoaki Shiono, character designs by Shigeru Fujita, and music by Takeo Asami.
-The series premiered on October 3, 2025, on TV Tokyo and other networks.
-(Note: TV Tokyo listed the series premiere on October 3, 2025, at 25:53, which is effectively October 4 at 1:53 a.m.
+It is produced by Studio Maf and directed by Ayumu Watanabe (alongside Ryōsuke Tanaka as assistant director), with scripts written by Harise, series composition by Tomoaki Shiono, character designs by Shigeru Fujita, and music by Takeo Asami.
+The series aired from October 3, 2025 to March 27, 2026, on TV Tokyo and other networks.
+(Note: TV Tokyo listed the series premiere on October 3 at 25:53, which is effectively October 4 at 1:53 a.m.
 JST, though AT-X has the earliest release on October 3.)
-The ending theme song is "Miracle" performed by NIKO NIKO TAN TAN.
+The ending theme song is "Miracle", performed by NIKO NIKO TAN TAN.